Mitigating scalability challenges in LUT-based neural networks via pruning optimisations: Implementation and Evaluation of LUT-MU

-To deploy the AMU-based NN accelerator, we employed the FINN pipeline as a development tool.
-FINN is an FPGA-oriented, streamlined QNNS and end-to-end deployment tool.
-It can automatically generate a customized FPGA-based accelerator for a quantized inference network.
-The key techniques of FINN can be summarised as two compression strategies: streamline and folding strategies, which make FINN possible to transform an abstract inference network into a topological map cascaded by a series of reusable basic logic units for QNN accelerator: Sliding Windows Unit, Pool Unit, and MVAU.
-The topological map is then converted into a synchronous dataflow model by assembling basic computation units to corresponding independent modules and inserting dataflow-supported buffers.
-Finally, a QNN is mapped into an FPGA accelerator.
+To verify the LUT-MU performance, we employ the FINN pipeline as a development tool.
+FINN is an FPGA-oriented, streamlined QNN and end-to-end deployment tool.
+It can automatically generate customised FPGA-based computation modules for a quantised inference network.
+The key techniques of FINN can be summarised as three strategies: quantised-aware training, streamline, and folding strategies, which make FINN possible to transform an abstract inference network into a topological map cascaded by a series of reusable basic logic units for QNN computation: Sliding Windows Unit, Pool Unit, and MVAU.
+The topological map is then converted into a synchronous dataflow model by assembling basic computation units into corresponding independent modules and inserting dataflow-supported buffers.
+Finally, a QNN is mapped into a set of computation kernels on an FPGA.

-As shown in Fig.~\ref{fig:Deploying}, we leverage the streamline strategy to eliminate the redundant operations of the basic layer: scaling, batch normalisation, and activation operation, and substitute them with successive thresholding operations.
-By streamlining the operations, the AMU can compute $\alpha(BN(wx+b))$ simply using approximate matrix multiplication and successive thresholding operations.
-The convolution operation can be treated as a series of matrix multiplication by leveraging the img2col or kn2col function.
-Finally, an NN model can be then converted into an FPGA-based accelerator with cascaded AMU kernels.
+As shown in Fig.~\ref{fig:Deploying}, we leverage the streamline strategy to eliminate redundant operations of the basic layer: scaling, batch normalisation, and activation operation, and substitute them with successive thresholding operations.
+Additionally, the LUT-MU is integrated into the computation unit as a substitution for quantised matrix multiplication by using offline training, as described in Section \ref{sec:offline}.
+These enable the LUT-MU-based computation unit to compute $\alpha(BN(wx+b))$ using only LUT-MU (i.e., approximate matrix multiplication) and successive thresholding operations.
+The convolution operation can be treated as a series of matrix multiplications, leveraging the img2col or kn2col function.
+Finally, an NN model can then be converted into cascaded LUT-MU-based computation kernels on an FPGA.